Quantum state transfer and input-output theory with time reversal: Discussion

 Clearly, implementing the unitary transformation device in our scheme would be challenging.
+We discuss a nonlinear optical based method to implement our transformation in the optical domain in App.~\hyperref[appB]{II}.
+However, if we wanted to perform microwave to optical transduction we would need a different implementation of our transformation, e.g.,~using atomic ensembles or electro-optical systems for frequency conversion \cite{transduction20}, followed by our shaping and time-reversal procedure.
 Accordingly, modeling a more realistic, imperfect transformation device is an important extension of this work.
-Thus, in future work we plan to analyze limitations in the transformation, losses, as well as non-unitary transformations.
-This will involve using numerical simulations to justify the robustness of using photon manipulation to increase the fidelity of quantum state transfer.
+We leave for future work the analysis of additional losses and limitations in the transformation.